Point Cloud Tutorial

 Note

-Monochrome Capture is a hardware-based subsample method that reduces the resolution of the point cloud during capture while also reducing the acquisition and capture time.
+Sampling (3D) describes a hardware-based sub-/downsample method that reduces the resolution of the point cloud during capture while also reducing the acquisition and capture time.

 Downsampling can be done in-place, which modifies the current point cloud.